 How do I start my smile makeover?

-To get started on your smile makeover call our Huntington Beach dentist office and schedule an appointment with Dr. Gordon or Dr. Baker.
+To get started on your smile makeover call our Huntington Beach dentist office and schedule an appointment with The team at Beach City Dental.
 You can reach us at 714-898-2517 and we will be happy to schedule a time that is convenient for your schedule.